This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs help decrease swelling and pain or fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - A parotid duct dilation may be needed to widen or open the duct.
-Caregivers may use a tube or balloon.
-Ask your caregiver for more information on dilation.
+Healthcare providers may use a tube or balloon.
+Ask your healthcare provider for more information on dilation.

 - Stone removal may be needed to remove a stone that is blocking your parotid gland.
-Caregivers may use sound waves to break up the stone and then flush out the pieces.
+Healthcare providers may use sound waves to break up the stone and then flush out the pieces.
 A basket may also be used to remove the stone from the duct.

 - Parotid gland removal may be needed if other treatments do not work.
-Caregivers remove all or part of your parotid gland through surgery.
+Healthcare providers remove all or part of your parotid gland through surgery.

 How can I manage my symptoms?